-WUUK is actually a US-based company who did an Indiegogo campaign a few years back for a doorbell and now they have a version 2, which you can buy directly from them - the Smart Doorbell Pro 2K kit.
+WUUK, a US-based company who has done an Indiegogo campaign a few years back for a doorbell, now has a version 2, which you can buy directly from them - the Smart Doorbell Pro 2K kit.
 This is actually a higher end kit which features a high-end camera on the doorbell and a base station, which can be used as a base station for multiple different cameras that they also now sell.
 Let's get into it and see what's inside the box.

 It features all different kinds of adapters, I like that!
 We also have the doorbell itself, it's not the biggest doorbell, so it shouldn't be too intrusive.
 We also have two doorbell mounts, one straight which will go in the middle of your door and one angled so you can actually mount this to the side and just kind of have the camera pointing towards where your entry is.
 It's nice to have two included, and they both feature 3M tape on all over the back of it.
 As you can see, here there's also screw holes so you can mount it using screws, which is a nice option.
 And over here we have a base station as well.
 It actually is super light, it doesn't weigh anything at all, it almost feels like it's empty.